vmware-archive/cbapi/server_apis/README.md

 This document describes the underlying events published on the Carbon Black server message bus.
 It is expected that these events will be consumed programmatically.

-The Carbon Black server provides built-in mechanisms to expose these same events via syslog, e-mail, and HTTP POST.
+The Carbon Black server provides built-in mechanisms to expose these same events via syslog and e-mail.
 The configuration of these alternate notification mechanisms is outside of the scope of this document.

 ## Notification Types